menma1234/gbf-itemmagic/README.md

 ## Future

-Stuff I plan to do if I'm not lazy:
+Stuff I plan to do if I'm not lazy, in no particular order:
 * Make it a toolbar button instead
-* More settings for ignoring weapons with skills/bonuses
+* More settings for ignoring weapons with skills/bonuses when feeding
 * Add autofeed feature
+* Do stuff with the items pulled from the gacha